Violent Playground

 Violent Playground is a black and white 1958 British film directed by Basil Dearden and starring Stanley Baker, Peter Cushing, and David McCallum.
+It was written by James Kennaway.

-The film, which deals with the genre of juvenile delinquent, has an explicit social agenda.
+The film, which deals with the subject of juvenile delinquency, has an explicit social agenda.
 It owes much to U.S. films of a similar genre.
 McCallum's character, in particular, references roles played by James Dean, Marlon Brando, and especially Vic Morrow in Blackboard Jungle.
-Rock 'n' Roll is presented as a negative influence.
+Rock 'n' roll is presented as a negative influence.
 In a memorable scene, music appears to put the youths into a trance-like state, culminating in McCallum leading a menacing advance on Baker's character.

 Many of the poor working-class subjects of the film are from Liverpool's sizeable Irish-descended community.
 Notably, two important characters are Chinese.

-Though it was said at the time by a reviewer that "Despite its Liverpool setting not a single character speaks with a Merseyside accent in the entire film", this is not strictly true as a young Freddie Starr plays a member of the gang.
+Despite its Liverpool setting no major character speaks with a Merseyside accent in this film.
 The tough inner-city estates are represented as a breeding ground for youth crime.
 The success rate of Liverpool's juvenile liaison officers is lauded in the prologue.